rebelsky/sams-assorted-musings-reflections/megan-goering.md

 will benefit from knowing.
 She's brilliant, thoughtful, caring, and able to make a difference.

-I think I've had three significant interactions with Megan since she graduated.
-A few years ago, she visited my "Learning from CS Alumni" (LFA) class.
+I've had about three significant interactions with Megan since she graduated.
+One: A few years ago, she visited my "Learning from CS Alumni" (LFA) class.
 Although she took only one CS course at Grinnell [1], she ended up with a fairly upper-level position at Google.
-Since she was going to be on campus anyway, and I knew about her through other alums, I invited her to visit.
-About three years ago, when we were revisiting the design and purpose of the Wilson Program, and Megan was one of the alums that were invited back for the retreat to discuss it.
-And a few weeks ago, she visited LFA again.
+Since she was going to be on campus anyway, and I knew about her through other alums, I invited her to visit that class.
+Two: About three years ago, when we were revisiting the design and purpose of the Wilson Program, and Megan was one of the alums that were invited back for the retreat to discuss it.
+Three: A few weeks ago, she visited LFA again.
 We've also had more casual interactions, or at least I think we have, but those three encounters really leave a huge impression on me.

 For the first visit to LFA, Megan did a lot of planning.
 She asked students to do a bit of homework (although I don't remember what it was)